jxdoyle/jxdoyle/README.md

 # Hi, I'm James 👋
-Hey there, my name is James.
-I'm an experienced UI/UX and web designer with a BSc(Hons) Computing in Interactive Digital Art and Design from South East Technological University.
+Hey there, I'm an experienced web developer, data analyst, and UI/UX designer with a degree in BSc(Hons) Computing in Interactive Digital Design from South East Technological University.
 Always open to new projects and new opportunities.
 - 👀 Currently working on my portfolio
 - 📍 Based in Ireland
 ## &#x1f4c8; GitHub Stats